Illinois Debt Settlement

 When sufficient time passes in a situation in which consumer debts have gone unpaid, a debt collector can lose the legal right to sue for non-payment.
 In the state of Illinois, the statute of limitations on debt collection varies according to the type of debt involved.
 For written contracts, the statute of limitations is ten years.
 For credit card accounts and oral agreements, the statute of limitations is five years.
 For either time period, the clock begins ticking from the “date of default,” which is typically thirty days after the last payment was actually made.

 When debts remain unpaid prior to the statute time period elapsing in full, creditors maintain legal right to sue for non-payment and are permitted to engage debt collection agencies who can make persistent attempts at collection – as long as they remain within the boundaries mandated by the FDCPA and the ICAA.

 Getting out of debt is never an easy process.
 If debt settlement is the proper avenue for you, be honest with yourself.
 Decide whether you possess the background, strength and fortitude to negotiate directly with creditors yourself – or whether engaging the services of an experienced and reputable debt settlement company will serve your needs best.
 Remember, the goal is to save the greatest amount of money and time while minimizing any ensuing damage to your credit score and profile.

 A reputable debt settlement company will provide a realistic estimate and time frame for making offers to your creditors that can ultimately result in settlements that save you significant amounts of money, time, and aggravation.
-Contact us here at United Settlement, where our experienced credit counselors possess relationships with the major credit card lenders and a broad understanding of the debt marketplace.
-We can help you achieve the peace of mind that comes with living a debt-free lifestyle.

 Time and again, I did not know how to handle my debt